dataframing/pygments-css/README.md

 In truth, the only real differences are based around their repo's staleness: it hasn't been updated in 4 years, and Pygments has more themes now.

+## Development

-Otherwise, it's a dead-simple project.
-If you'd like to clone it, all you need locally are `poetry` and `make` to get the development environment setup via `make build`.
+This is a dead-simple project.
+If you'd like to extend it, all you need locally are `poetry` and `make` to get the development environment setup via `make build`.
 Then you run `make css` to re-build the local `styles` folder.
 Done!